Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 What is Medicare's Extra Help Program?

-Lower-income Medicare beneficiaries may receive financial assistance through Medicare’s Extra Help program.
+Medicare beneficiaries with limited income and assets may receive financial assistance through Medicare’s Extra Help program.
 If you have difficulty paying for prescriptions, the Extra Help program – also known as the Low-Income Subsidy (LIS) – can make prescriptions and plan premiums more affordable than they would be with Medicare Part D alone.

 Am I eligible for Extra Help?

-Your income (from the prior year) and resources determine the level of help you receive.
+Your income and resources determine the level of help you receive.
 You’ll automatically receive Extra Help if you have both Medicare and Medicaid, are enrolled in a Medicare Savings Program, or receive Supplemental Security Income.
-Even if you don’t fit into one of those categories, you might qualify for Extra Help if you have limited income and assets.1
+Even if you don’t fit into one of those categories, you might qualify for Extra Help if you have limited income and assets.2

 Will Extra Help reduce my out-of-pocket costs?

-Enrollees who receive full Extra Help in 2026 will pay no more than $5.10 for each generic drug and $12.65 for brand-name drugs.1 This is a valuable benefit that the Social Security Administration estimates is worth an average of about $6,200 per year.3 For Extra Help enrollees with income below the poverty level who are also enrolled in Medicaid, copays in 2026 are limited to $1.60 for generics and $4.90 for brand-name drugs.4
+If you have Extra Help in 2026, you’ll pay no more than $5.10 for each generic drug and $12.65 for brand-name drugs.4 And for Extra Help enrollees with income below the poverty level who are also enrolled in Medicaid, copays in 2026 are limited to $1.60 for generics and $4.90 for brand-name drugs.5

 In addition to having lower copayments, Extra Help enrollees also have their Part D plan deductibles reduced or eliminated altogether (depending on their income).
-The federal government also pays Part D premiums on behalf of Extra Help enrollees – up to a benchmark amount (this amount is different in each state;5 the number of plans with no premium for Extra Help enrollees in each state ranges from one to four in 2026).6
+The federal government pays Part D premiums on behalf of Extra Help enrollees – up to a benchmark amount.
+This amount is different in each state;6 the number of plans with no premium for Extra Help enrollees in each state ranges from one to four in 2026.7

-Extra Help also eliminates the Part D late enrollment penalty for beneficiaries who would otherwise have to pay it.7
+Extra Help also eliminates the Part D late enrollment penalty for beneficiaries who would otherwise have to pay it.8

 Does Extra Help allow me to change my Part D coverage?

 Yes.
-If you qualify for Extra Help, you can switch your Part D coverage up to once per month.9 This used to be a monthly enrollment opportunity, but it became monthly starting in 2025.10
+If you qualify for Extra Help, you can switch your Part D coverage up to once per month.10 This used to be a quarterly enrollment opportunity, but it became monthly starting in 2025.11

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written hundreds of opinions and educational pieces about the Affordable Care Act and Medicare for healthinsurance.org and medicareresources.org.